cloudfoundry/auction/README.md

 The Auctioneer communicates with Reps on all Cells when holding an auction.

+## The Auction Runner

+The `auctionrunner` package provides an [*ifrit* process runner](https://github.com/tedsuo/ifrit/blob/master/runner.go) which consumes an incoming stream of requested auction work, batches it up, communicates with the Cell reps, picks winners, and then instructs the Cells to perform the work.

 ## The Simulation

 The `simulation` package contains a Ginkgo test suite that describes a number of scheduling scenarios.
 These scenarios can be run in a number of different modes, all controlled by passing flags to the test suite.
 The `simulation` generates comprehensive output to the command line, and an SVG describing, visually, the results of the simulation run.